sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Expected Endpoint State:

 : The required state of an endpoint that is to be compared against.
-This, for example, can be a policy or a recorded past state.
-A state is represented via a single or an associated set of attribute value pairs.
+Sets of expected endpoint states are transported as guidance in target endpoint profiles via the management plane.
+This, for example, can be a policy, but also a recorded past state.
+An expected state is represented can be represented via a atomic information element or an composite information element that represents a set of multiple attribute value pairs.

 SACM Function:

-: A behavioral aspect or capacity of a particular building block that is part of a SACM component, which belies that SACM component's purpose.
+: A behavioral aspect or capacity of a particular SACM component, which belies that SACM component's purpose.
 For example, a SACM function with interfaces on the control plane can provide a brokering function to other SACM components.
 Via data plane interfaces, a function can act as a provider and/or as a consumer of information.
 SACM functions can be propagated as the capabilities of a SACM component and can be discovered by or negotiated with other SACM components.

 Guidance:

 : Input to processes and tasks, such as collecting, assessing  or reporting.
 Guidance influences the behavior of a SACM component and is considered content of the management plane.
 Guidance can be manually or automatically generated or provided.
 Typically, the tasks that provide guidance to SACM components have a low-frequency and tend to be be sporadic.
-Guidance can have many forms, including:
+A prominent example of guidance are target endpoint profiles, but guidance can have many forms, including:

-: Configuration, e.g. a poll interval, or a CMDB's IPv6 address.
+: Configuration, e.g. a SACM component's name, or a CMDB's IPv6 address.

-: Profiles, e.g. a set of expected states for network behavior associated with devices employed by specific users.
+: Profiles, e.g. a set of expected states for network behavior associated with target endpoints employed by specific users.

-: Policies, e.g. a threshold for QoS throughput control, or a list of required features for devices in a specific location.
+: Policies, e.g. an interval to refresh the registration of a SACM component, or a list of required capabilities for SACM components in a specific location.

 Information Model:

 : An information model is an abstract representation of data, their properties, relationships between data and the operations that can be performed on the data.
 While there is some overlap with a data model, {{RFC3444}} distinguishes an information model as being protocol and implementation neutral whereas a data model would provide such details.
+The purpose of the SACM information model is to ensure interoperability between SACM data models (that are used as transport encoding) and to provide a standardized set of information elements for communication between SACM components.

+Interaction Model:

+: For now this is a Place-Holder.
+Is an interaction model that defines, for example, the operations on the control plane, such as registration or SACM component discovery, required?

 Internal Collector: